 Companies adopt a regional distribution strategy to get their distribution and logistics centers as close as possible to their customer or consumer base.
-One objective is to reduce transportation cost in their supply chain, but also ensure they are able to meet customer needs such as consistent on time deliveries which can be influenced by congestion and unreliable travel times.
-Other factors include reducing the reliance on long distance truck drivers in an industry that is experiencing a driver shortage.
+One objective is to reduce transportation costs in their supply chain; but it also ensures the ability to meet customer needs such as consistent on-time deliveries, which can be influenced by congestion and unreliable travel times.
+Other factors include reducing the reliance on long-distance truck drivers in an industry that is experiencing a driver shortage.

-The growth of warehousing and distribution centers presents difficult land use and growth decisions that will need to be made at the local level, as it is local planners and planning boards that have the authority to approve the siting and development of new facilities.
-The Division of Statewide Planning in partnership with the FHWA Recourse Center, realizing that the growth of warehousing and distribution facilities will create unique land use challenges for municipalities in the years ahead, created a "Freight and Land Use" training series for municipal planners in 2020.
-This training series provided examples of local freight planning challenges and, a toolbox of options to address the challenges.
+The growth of warehousing and distribution centers presents difficult land use and growth decisions that will need to be made at the local level, as local planners and planning boards have the authority to approve the siting and development of new facilities.
+The Division of Statewide Planning, in partnership with the FHWA Recourse Center-realizing that the growth of warehousing and distribution facilities will create unique land use challenges for municipalities in the years ahead-created a "Freight and Land Use" training series for municipal planners in 2020.
+This training series provided examples of local freight planning challenges and a toolbox of options to address the challenges.
 The training series also offered opportunity for state, federal, and private sector freight stakeholders to discuss strategies that would help plan for and better address the growth of distribution and warehousing uses, as well as how to deal with the impact in communities over the long term.